SAP SuccessFactors Connector

 |---|---|---|

-| Count | Include count of items | false |
+| Count | When true, includes a count of the matching items in the response. | false |

-| Expand | Expand related entities | Orders($filter=Amount gt 100) |
+| Expand | The related entities to expand and include in the response. | Orders($filter=Amount gt 100) |

-| Filter | Filter items by property values | Price lt 10.00 |
+| Filter | The OData filter expression used to narrow results by property values. | Price lt 10.00 |

-| Order By | Order items by property values | userId desc |
+| Order By | The property and direction used to sort the returned items. | userId desc |

-| Search | Search items by search phrases | NOT clothing |
+| Search | The search phrase used to filter the returned items. | NOT clothing |

-| Select | Select properties to be returned | Rating,ReleaseDate |
+| Select | The comma-separated list of properties to include in the response. | Rating,ReleaseDate |

-| Skip | The number of records to skip | 20 |
+| Skip | The number of records to skip before returning results. | 20 |

-| Top | The number of records to return | 20 |
+| Top | The maximum number of records to return. | 20 |

 | Connection | ||

-| Custom Query Params | Custom fields filter | key1=value1 |
+| Custom Query Params | The additional query string parameters to append to the request. | key1=value1 |

-| Fetch All | If true will fetch all records, otherwise will use the other inputs to fetch the records | false |
+| Fetch All | When true, automatically fetches all pages of results.
+When false, the other inputs control which records are returned. | false |

-| Record Type | The type of record to create | Candidate |
+| Record Type | The OData entity name identifying the kind of record to operate on. | Candidate |

 Raw Request

-Send raw HTTP request to the SAP SuccessFactors API | key: rawRequest
+Send raw HTTP request to the SAP SuccessFactors API. | key: rawRequest

 | Input | Notes | Example |